kineticstoolkit/kineticstoolkit_doc/src/index.md

 # Kinetics Toolkit

-- is a set of online resources for students and researchers for learning 3D biomechanical data processing using Python;
+- is an online resource for students and researchers for learning 3D biomechanical data processing using Python;
-- is also an open-source Python package that does (only) the heavy-lifting of such processing, so that the users can (and must) concentrate on what data processing they want to perform.
+- is an open-source Python package that does (only) the heavy-lifting of such processing, so that the users keep control of their data.

-This is a work in progress, but the underlying Python package is well advanced and is already used for research.
-Please see how you can [contribute](dev_contributing.md) to this project.
+This is a work in progress.
+This icon 🚧 denotes sections in development.
+The Python package is however fairly advanced and is already used for research.

+Collaboration, suggestions and discussions are highly welcome.
+Please see the numerous ways you can [contribute](dev_contributing.md) to this project.

 [![JOSS](https://joss.theoj.org/papers/10.21105/joss.03714/status.svg)](https://doi.org/10.21105/joss.03714)
 [![Anaconda](https://anaconda.org/conda-forge/kineticstoolkit/badges/version.svg)](https://anaconda.org/conda-forge/kineticstoolkit)